 "To me, this is the holy grail of lost cinema," Saatchi told The New Yorker.
 "It just seemed intuitively that there would be some way to undo what had happened."

 That intuition led Fable to partner with filmmaker Brian Rose, who'd already spent years attempting a similar restoration using animated scenes based on Welles' script, photographs, and production notes.
-Rose's earlier attempt didn't exactly wow audiences—he admitted friends and family "were scratching their heads" after viewing it. approach is more ambitious: filming live-action scenes, then overlaying them with AI-generated recreations of the original actors and their voices.
+Rose's earlier attempt didn't exactly wow audiences—he admitted friends and family "were scratching their heads" after viewing it.
+Fable's approach is more ambitious: filming live-action scenes, then overlaying them with AI-generated recreations of the original actors and their voices.